William Wernham to Holly Pepper (Chain 11) |

 The second part of the gallery is like a transition into an earlier stage of life.
 It contains larger sculptural works in a darkened space which have an ethereal quality to them.
 These works incorporate perforated steel with glass ovum-like centers.
 The glass, a membrane protecting the light emanating from within.

-In the third part we step back another stage.
-An up close moving image of glass while Hunter works with it is projected onto the wall.
+the wall.
 Like promordium this liquid is evolving into form, ever changing and ever in process.

 Skin: an imperfect coat runs until the 27th November at The Oats Factory, 69 Oats Street, Carlisle WA, Wed – Sun 12 - 5pm.